cmclean/nucleus/docs/source/nucleus/util/variant_utils.md

 Note that this code allows a variant without a calls field to be variant, but one with a genotype call must have a non-reference genotype to be considered variant (if require_non_ref_genotype is True, the default).
-If False, a variant that passes all fo the site-level requirements for being a variant_call will return a True value, regardless of the genotypes, which means that we'll consider a site with a sample with a hom-ref or no-call site a variant call.
+If False, a variant that passes all of the site-level requirements for being a variant_call will return a True value, regardless of the genotypes, which means that we'll consider a site with a sample with a hom-ref or no-call site a variant call.